Skip to content

 4. Choose cleaning tools designed for your needs.

 Having the right tools on hand can help make spring cleaning safer, more comfortable, and more efficient.
 Invest in tools that will decrease strain on your body and help you avoid injury.
-For example, this might include cleaning tools (e.g., dusters, mops, brooms, vacuums) that are:
+This might include cleaning tools (e.g., dusters, mops, brooms, vacuums) that are:

 • Lightweight